Dgrasso96/SpeedConverter/README.md

 ## About <a name = "about"></a>

-This java software allows to convert the speed in km/h in miles and vice versa
+This java application allows to convert the speed in km/h in miles and vice versa

 ## Getting Started <a name = "getting_started"></a>